Leaderboard

 Showing content with the highest reputation on 01/20/2022 in all areas

-The current setup also allows for DCI to receive all the whistleblower complaints.
+4. The current setup also allows for DCI to receive all the whistleblower complaints.
 Let that sink in for just a second....
 Everything that gets reported goes through DCI.
 It is in THIS respect that they maintain their control.
 They know who's doing what, but do not identify as the NGB (National Governing Body).
 You think they want that paradigm to shift?
 They're going to hold on to that tooth and nail (otherwise, they'd be an NGB).
 We're only hearing of the ones where the victims stood up and said, "DCI did nothing".
 What about the other complaints?
 Is DCI required to be audited by any federal agencies to prove they are handling whistleblower complaints correctly?
 Have any whistleblower complaints led to no public action, but private decisions?
-If I were a journalist, I know where I'd keep my microscope trained.3 points
+If I were a journalist, I know where I'd keep my microscope trained.

-Exactly how DCI and member corps have played this game for decades.
+5. Exactly how DCI and member corps have played this game for decades.
 And they're obviously trying to continue now.
 DCI's default has been to say it's an individual corps problem.
 Meanwhile, DCI has indeed put out "policies" that apply to all corps, but those policies are intentionally toothless and DCI avoids responsibility by saying it's up to individual corps to enforce those policies.
 One giant merry-go-round of avoiding accountability, and it works.
-Why would DCI or individual corps need to change if it works so well?3 points
+Why would DCI or individual corps need to change if it works so well?

 2 points